-ERGO Life Insurance SE (further ERGO or Company) is presenting the Solvency and Financial Condition Report (SFCR) for the sixth time.
+ERGO Life Insurance SE (hereinafter - ERGO or the Company) is presenting the Solvency and Financial Condition Report (SFCR) for the seventh time.
 This report is part of the qualitative (narrative) reporting system that insurance companies must prepare in the course of Solvency II.
 The report on Solvency and Financial Position is open to the public and is published annually.
 Its content structure and the information to be reported are laid down in supervisory law, for example in Commission Delegate's Regulation (EU) 2015/35 of 10 October 2014.

 ERGO Life Insurance SE operates in all Baltic countries with a multi distribution channel approach and can rely on own extensive and country wide sales networks in Latvia, Estonia and Lithuania.
-With a premium income of EUR 80,7 million ERGO maintained the fifth position in the Lithuanian and in the Baltic life insurance market.
+With a premium income of EUR 82,05 million ERGO maintained the fifth position in the Lithuanian and in the Baltic life insurance market.
 The company's material lines of business are Life insurance and Health Insurance.
-In 2021, the result from investment activities of ERGO Life Insurance SE was profit of EUR 7,6 million which results in return of 3% on financial investments.
+In 2022, the result from investment activities of ERGO Life Insurance SE was profit of EUR 4,6 million which results in return of 2,1% on financial investments.
 There have not been any significant business or other events over the reporting period that have a material impact on ERGO (chapter A Business and Performance).